Introduction

 Preflop Raise Chart

-A preflop raise chart guides players on which hands to raise with from each position at the table.
-It allows players to decide whether to enter the pot aggressively or passively before the flop.
+A preflop raise chart guides players on which hands to raise from each position at the table.
+It lets players decide whether to enter the pot aggressively or passively before the flop.

 Positional Awareness